jvineis/NITRATE-ENRICH-SHORT-READ/README.md

 #### I ran this script from here (/scratch/vineis.j/NITROGEN_ENRICH/GLOBUS-DOWNLOAD/x_ANVIO-assembly-dbs) and the python script and sample_names.txt file can be found in this git repository

 ### A simpler way to run the cazyme and the fungene analysis is found below: this is how I plan to run it in the future.
 This approach requires that you have created the anvio database for each of your assemblies and run the hmms for the cazyme and fungene hmms.
-This can be accomplished with a single script.
+This can be accomplished with a single script below if you haven't already done this step.
+You can find examples of the "sample_names.txt" file in this repository.
+Just be sure to specify the correct path in the "anvi-gen-contigs-database" to your different assemblies :).
+If this doesn't make sense today, try again tomorrow.
     #!/bin/bash
     #
     #SBATCH --nodes=1